 The Super Bowl takes place in early February each year, and the two best NFL teams square off for the right to host the Lombardi Trophy.
 It is the pinnacle in terms of NFL betting.
 No wonder so many people want to know how to bet on Super Bowl!

 In this Expert Guide on how to bet on Super Bowl, we will tell you all you need to know to get started in this golden event in football betting.
 We’ll give you an overview of the main Super Bowl betting markets that are available, and how they work.
 Then we’ll give you some practical betting tips and strategies to help you improve your chances of winning.
+Don’t forget to check our NFL Picks guide, and our experts will you show all the betting angles.

 If you’ve ever wondered how to bet the Super Bowl moneyline, then you’ve come to the right place.
 A Super Bowl moneyline is simply picking the outright winner of the Super Bowl.